dtalmy/closure_model/README.md

 /input - configuration files, can be added to the input directory within a given MITgcm verification

 /scripts - scripts for compiling, running, and post-processing.
+These files are all setup specific.